-- Creating standard payroll calculations: To get started, we recommend that you take advantage of the standard calculations that Sage 100 Contractor can automatically create for you.
-If you choose to create the set of standard calculations, you will need to review and possibly adjust and/or manually add additional calculations later. - Setting up payroll calculations: You can set up payroll calculations manually by defining each type of calculation that you will need.
+- Creating standard payroll calculations.
+To get started, we recommend that you take advantage of the standard calculations that Sage 100 Contractor can automatically create for you.
+If you choose to create the set of standard calculations, you will need to review and possibly adjust and/or manually add additional calculations later.
+See "About pre-built standard payroll calculations" on page 52 - Setting up payroll calculations.
+You can set up payroll calculations manually by defining each type of calculation that you will need.
 There are many parameters for each calculation that must be carefully reviewed before setup.